By Sally Hayden

-When a ransom is added, the price may reach much higher.
-If it goes wrong, some even end up paying with their life.
+When a ransom is added, the price may climb much higher.
+If the deal goes wrong, some even end up paying with their life.

 Many of the migrants who brave the voyage end up falling into the hands of militias who are operating a vicious slave trade inside Libya – a country with multiple governments and many tribes.